39 Museums in Salvador: Discover the history and culture of Bahia

 The Museum of the Third Order of St Francis offers a rich cultural and historical experience, reflecting the opulence of Baroque architecture and the importance of sacred art in Bahia.

-32. Nativity Scene Museum
+32. Museum of the Nativity Scene

 Rua Itabuna, 286, Parque Cruz Aguiar, Rio Vermelho

-Characteristics and Collection
+Characteristics and collection

-• Collection: The museum has around 50 pieces, including nativity scenes, machinery, oratories and engravings.
+• Collection: The museum has around 50 pieces, including nativity scenes, cribs, oratories and engravings.
 These pieces offer a detailed and historical view of the birth of Jesus, reflecting different artistic styles and traditions.

 33. UFBA Museum of Archaeology and Ethnology

-Location: Praça 15 de Novembro, Terreiro de Jesus, s/nº, Former Faculty of Medicine.
+Location: Praça 15 de Novembro, Terreiro de Jesus, s/nº, former Faculty of Medicine.

 Museu de Arqueologia e Etnologia da UFBA em Salvador BA